samuel-emrys/pyvenv/README.md

 This is a conan `python_requires` package, exposing two main pieces of functionality:

 1. A `venv` class, which can be used to create and manage python virtual environments.
-2. A `CMakePythonEnvironment` generator, which can be used to generate CMake targets for executables in a python virtual environment.
+2. A `CMakePythonDeps` generator, which can be used to generate CMake targets for executables in a python virtual environment.

 Appropriate usage of each of these will be detailed below.